indigo-oce/desknamer-fork/README.md

 ## Configuration File

 `desknamer` looks for a config file at `~/config/desknamer/desknamer.json` by default, but this can be specified with -c.
-The configuration file is a JSON file with two keys, `applications` and `categories`, that follow a particular format:
+The configuration file is a JSON file with several keys.

+### `applications`

 ```
-{
 "applications": {
 	"APPLICATION": "CATEGORY",
 	"APPLICATION": "CATEGORY",
 	...
-	},
-	"categories": {
-		"CATEGORY": ["NAME", "PRIORITY"],
-		"CATEGORY": ["NAME", "PRIORITY"],
-		...
-	}
 }
 ```